by the University of Michigan

 Protein fragments, known as peptides, could fill this gap.
 They are small enough to slip inside cells but complex enough to bind with smooth proteins.

 One example of an “undruggable” target is MDM2, a protein that sidelines another protein known as the “guardian of the genome.”
-This guardian, known as p53, stops cell division when arise, buying time for DNA repair.
+This guardian, known as p53, stops cell division when genetic mutations arise, buying time for DNA repair.
 It can also initiate self-destruction if the genome is in bad shape.
 It is our front-line cancer defense.

 However, cancer cells fight back by overproducing p53’s inhibitor, MDM2, which binds to p53 and prevents it from doing its job.
-But if something intercepts the MDM2 before it ties up the p53, the might do everyone a favor and self-destruct.
+But if something intercepts the MDM2 before it ties up the p53, the cancer cells might do everyone a favor and self-destruct.

 This is just one of therapies that might be possible with peptides.
 And the U-M team has developed a way to design them.
 The key innovation is how Thurber’s team stabilized the peptides, which are prone to falling apart in complex environments like the human body.